Lipen/discrete-math-course/typst/hw4.typ

 + If invalid, construct a countermodel: domain $D$ and interpretations of $P$, $Q$ where the premise holds but conclusion fails.

+#pagebreak()

 = Part IV: Proof Theory

 #Box[
-  Trurl and Klapaucius engineer proof systems. \
-  A proof is a path; the shortest path reveals elegance.
+  A proof is a path; elegance lies in taking the shortest one.
 ]